 Euthanasia Due to Behavior Problems

 Some owners consider euthanasia because of uncontrollable behavior problems in their dogs.
 While the majority of behavior problems can eventually be managed, there are some cases where euthanasia is the necessary choice.
 However, euthanasia should be a last resort.
-Seek the help of a professional dog trainer and/or veterinary behaviorist before making a permanent and irreversible decision that might be regretted.
+Seek the help of a professional dog trainer or behaviorist before making a permanent and irreversible decision that might be regretted.
+An experienced professional can help you determine if the behavior can be modified, or if euthanasia is the most humane and ethical option.

 Making the Final Choice